nemocrys/test-cz-induction/README.md

 The project is developed and maintained by the [**Model experiments group**](https://www.ikz-berlin.de/en/research/materials-science/section-fundamental-description#c486) at the Leibniz Institute for Crystal Growth (IKZ).

 ### Referencing

-If you use this code in your research, please cite our article (available with open access):
+If you use this code in your research, please cite our open-access publication:

 > A. Enders-Seidlitz, J. Pal, and K. Dadzis, Development and validation of a thermal simulation for the Czochralski crystal growth process using model experiments *Journal of Crystal Growth*,  593 (2022) 126750. [https://doi.org/10.1016/j.jcrysgro.2022.126750](https://doi.org/10.1016/j.jcrysgro.2022.126750).

+Further details can be found in:

+> A. Wintzer, *Validation of multiphysical models for Czochralski crystal growth*.
+PhD thesis, Technische Universität Berlin, Berlin, 2024. [https://doi.org/10.14279/depositonce-20957](https://doi.org/10.14279/depositonce-20957)

 ## Overview